lee-borlace/SafetyDiscussions/readme.md

 - SharePoint Online not on-premises
 - Outcome and location are text fields
 - ES6-compatible browser e.g. latest Chrome / IE / Firefox
+- Observer is not explicitly recorded, it's just the Created By field in SharePoint.

 # Design Decisions
 Reactive considerations addressed as follows :